luhify/Luhifys-Performance-Batch/README.md

 # ❓ How to Use?
 1. Go to [Releases](https://github.com/ancel1x/Ancels-Performance-Batch/releases/tag/Latest)
-2. Download **"AncelsPerformanceBatch.bat"**
+2. Download **"LuhifysPerformanceBatch.bat"**
-3. Run "AncelsPerformanceBatch.bat" as Administrator
+3. Run "LuhifysPerformanceBatch.bat" as Administrator
 4. Press the Number # for the Optimization you want, and click Enter

 **Here is a video that shows you how to use this utility: https://youtu.be/YEwchUAryPU?si=tc_yh9p_U6NiJ0Vg**

 # 🤝 Community
-Feel free to join [Ancel's Optimization Hub](https://discord.gg/ZhZ8eJZc42).
+Feel free to join [Luhify's Optimization Hub](https://discord.gg/ZhZ8eJZc42).
 The server was designed for those who are interested in tweaking, or are already tweakers.
 Here you can learn how to optimize your PC in many ways.
 Everything in the server is **free**.
 Nothing is paid or gatekeeped.

 # 📜 License
-Ancel's Performance Batch is Licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Luhify's Performance Batch is Licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, visit [LICENSE](https://github.com/ancel1x/Ancels-Performance-Batch/blob/main/LICENSE)